Find jobs

 Tamara:

-CHECK24 offers all employees a steep learning curve by letting them take on responsibility early on and giving them the opportunity to bring their own ideas to the table.
+CHECK24 offers all employees a steep learning curve by letting them take on responsibility early on and allowing them to bring their ideas to the table.
 For example, I’m responsible for the CHECK24 Chatbot and have already been able to run a workshop with a group of young Product Managers (PMs) on this topic.
-Each of these PMs is responsible for the Chat for a certain product area and is therefore responsible for the content and technology, which is also really important for us as a brand as they have direct communication with the customer.
+Each of these PMs is responsible for the Chat for a particular product area and is therefore responsible for the content and technology, which is also really important for us as a brand as they directly communicate with the customer.
 Every person understands their responsibility and does a fantastic job.
-I found that really inspiring.
+I found that inspiring.

 What tip would you give to young women aiming for top positions?